HR Committee Events Theme for 2022: The Evolution of HR

 Theme Overview: “The Evolution of HR”

-The Evolution of HR: Creating a Hybrid Company Culture (Q2)
+The Evolution of HR: Building a Strong Hybrid Company Culture

 In times of disruption, leaders must be intentional about building workplace culture where

 employees feel connected, collaborative and engaged– wherever they work.
 With the

 massive shift towards a hybrid workplace model, what can companies do to create a